 The Municipality contracted with an independent third party to provide a valuation of post-retirement benefits for eligible employees.
-Eligibility requires the employee to be full-time, permanent employees who retire on an OMERS pension with at least 10 year of service with the Municipality.
+Eligibility requires the employee to be full-time, permanent employees who retire on an OMERS pension with at least 10 years of service with the Municipality.
 Benefits are provided to the earlier of age 65 or death.
-The actuarial estimate of this amount as of December 31, 2021 is \$46,450 (2020 - \$46,986).
+The actuarial estimate of this amount as of December 31, 2022 is \$53,068 (2021 - \$46,450).